haozhi-ryan/Login-signup/README.md

 - MongoDB Atlas (ensure your IP is whitelisted)

 ## Configuration
-- Update the MongoDB connection string in the project to match your database settings.
+- Update the MongoDB connection string in the project's config.env file to match your database settings.

 ## Notes
 - Ensure your MongoDB Atlas is configured to accept connections from your IP.